flub78/multitenant/doc/code_generation_data_types.md

     * some context may also be added for house keeping
     * this filename is stored in the database and used to retrieve the file
     * actual filename shoud never be seen by the user

+## Float and currencies

+2 possibilities:

+1. Generate Getters and setters
+    It implies to handle the external format in the forms, for example to be able to input a value with the currency symbol and to transform before storing or updating

+2. Just modify the display_field in the code generator helper. (simpler).

+I also have to deal with decimal separator ...

+The first approach is certainly the more complete.
+It make sense for date and datetime where the internal format can never be used externally and where all the views have to be specially designed for the external format.
+The second is much simpler, likely good enough for a lot of cases.